Ksenniya/quart-client-template/entity/app_design_prd.md

 ## Cyoda Design Overview

 The Cyoda design consists of two primary entities: a Job entity (`data_ingestion_job`) and a Data entity (`pet_data_entity`).
-The design allows for seamless data ingestion, transformation, and error handling, in alignment with the user requirements of fetching pet details from the Petstore API based on user-provided input.
+This design allows for seamless data ingestion, transformation, and error handling in alignment with the user requirements of fetching pet details from the Petstore API based on user-provided input.

 ### Entities and Their Roles

 1. **Data Ingestion Job (`data_ingestion_job`)**:
    - **Type**: JOB
-   - **Source**: SCHEDULED
+   - **Source**: API
    - **Description**: Triggers the ingestion of pet data from the Petstore API whenever a user inputs a pet ID.
 It manages the workflow for retrieving and preparing the pet data.

 2. **Pet Data Entity (`pet_data_entity`)**: